 Background

-Declining cross-protection from historical smallpox vaccination campaigns and persistent zoonotic reservoirs leave many sub-Saharan countries susceptible to mpox outbreaks.
-With millions of vaccine doses made available to the region since late 2024, estimating the country specific impact of one-time mass vaccination strategies is crucial for ongoing outbreaks and for other countries at future risk.
+Limited mpox vaccination coverage, declining cross-protection from historical smallpox vaccination campaigns, and persistent zoonotic reservoirs leave many sub-Saharan countries susceptible to mpox outbreaks.
+With millions of vaccine doses made available to the region since late 2024 and the absence of country-specific guidelines for allocation, estimating the country-specific impact of one-time mass vaccination strategies is necessary for ongoing outbreaks and other countries at future risk.

 Interpretation